 11. Look for comps.
 Not only will you need them for your query, but they might help you understand what you’re trying to achieve with your work.

-12. If all else fails, meditate, pray, talk to a counselor—let your favorite compassionate, wise tree know why you are frustrated.
+12. If all else fails, meditate, pray, talk to a counselor—maybe tell your favorite compassionate, wise tree why you are frustrated.
 As in, meditate directly on the themes of the book.

 “I’m so stuck because the protagonist has to overcome his greatest struggle now, and I have to make it exciting, but really, what the character needs to do is just stop being so codependent, and that doesn’t seem really interesting, so I don’t know what to write!

 “And hey, god/Universe/Dr. Jung/Piney, I’m not sure that’s heroic enough.
 To just do the right thing, but quietly.
-Is it?
+Is it enough?
 What would it look like?”

 Pro: You’re improving yourself even if the book doesn’t get fleshed out.